wimglenn/advent-of-code-sample/README.md

     return part_a_answer, part_b_answer
 ```

-Inside the entry-point you can do whatever you need in order to delegate to your code.
+Inside the entry point you can do whatever you need in order to delegate to your code.
 For example, write out data to a scratch file then run a script, or import a function and just pass in the data directly as an argument.
 The only requirement is that this entry-point should return a tuple of two values, with the answers for that day's puzzle - the rest is up to you.